julczka/postcss-custom-properties-fallback/README.md

 # PostCSS Custom Properties Fallback

+## This is a fork of the package above that fixes [this issue](https://github.com/stipsan/postcss-custom-properties-fallback/issues/45).

 This plugins adds fallbacks to your [CSS Custom Properties] and works well as a compantion to [PostCSS Custom Properties].

 ## Pop Quiz!